J. B. Larue

-J. B. Larue was a California businessman and politician who founded the village of San Antonio in what is now Oakland, California.
+James Buskirk Larue (February 6, 1800 – January 7, 1872) was a California businessman and politician who founded the village of San Antonio in what is now Oakland, California.

 Life and work

-Larue was born James Buskirk Larue in Franklin, New Jersey on February 6, 1800.
+Larue was born James Buskirk Larue in Franklin, New Jersey, on February 6, 1800.

 In 1835, Larue migrated from New Jersey to Pipestone Township, Michigan, where he purchased land and built a sawmill.
 From 1840 to 1841, Larue served as a representative in the Michigan legislature.
 In 1850 he left Michigan for the California gold rush.

 Once in California, Larue purchased part of the Rancho San Antonio lands from Luis Maria Peralta in 1851, building a wharf and store at the same location.

 In 1857, Larue was elected to the California State Senate representing the county of Alameda.